Hawaiian religion encompasses a vast pantheon of gods, mythology, and religious practices.

 Native Hawaiian religion is animistic and polytheist, as are many native Polynesian religions.

 The word “polytheist” comes from the Greek meaning “many” and “Gods”, and the first part, “Πολύ”, is the same as in “Polynesia”, which means “Many Islands”.

-There are four main gods and a number of “lesser” demigods, not unlike the ancient Greeks and Romans.
+There are four main gods and a number of “lesser” demigods, not unlike the ancient Greek and Roman gods.

 And just like those ancient European deities, everyone is connected via a vast and detailed mythology.

 The Major Hawaiian Gods